Azure/terraform-azurerm-avm-res-cognitiveservices-account/README.md

 ### <a name="output_secondary_access_key"></a> [secondary\_access\_key](#output\_secondary\_access\_key)

-Description: The endpoint used to connect to the Cognitive Service Account.
+Description: A secondary access key which can be used to connect to the Cognitive Service Account.

 ### <a name="output_system_assigned_mi_principal_id"></a> [system\_assigned\_mi\_principal\_id](#output\_system\_assigned\_mi\_principal\_id)